GLab/glab.github.io/manuals/user/element/action.md

 ## Other Actions

 There is other functionality which is implemented as actions.
 For example, changing a [template](../template) or using [executable archives](../device/executable_archive).
 However, this has no impact on the user of a webfrontend.
-If you are interested in more information, consult the [developer's manual](/manuals/dev).
+If you are interested in more information, consult the [advanced user's manual](/manuals/dev).